evyatarluv/Intelligent-Robotic-Systems/README.md

-# Intelligence Robotic Systems
+# Intelligent Robotic Systems

-## Monte Carlo Localization (MCL)

-### MCL Directory
+This repos consist on different implementation for intellegence systems.

-The MCL implementation can be found in MCL directory which contains all the necessary classes for the MCL implementation.
+The localization algorithms Extended Kalman Filter and Monte-Carlo Localization can be found in the EFK and MCL directories respectively.

-Please treat the MCL folder as a module and use the `main.py` script **outside the MCL directory**.
-At the start of the `main` script I left the `import` commands for the MCL implementation and an example for using the `MCL` class.

-### Files Explanation

-1. `main.py` - Example of using the MCL class.

-1. `MCL_Report.ipynb` - Source code of the notebook

-1. `inspect_MCL.py` - The inspection's script I mentions in the report.

-Thanks!
+Each implementation contain also an report for describing the implementation and the results.

+You can use each implementation as a python module and import it to your script.